hyperledger/iroha-2-docs/src/guide/python.md

 ::: tip

-You can also use the provided `config.json` in the `example` folder, if you also call `docker compose up` from that same folder.
-This has to do with the fact that the configuration for the docker files in Iroha python is slightly different.
+You can also use the provided `config.json` in the `example` folder if you also call `docker compose up` from that same folder.
+This has to do with the fact that the configuration for the Docker files in Iroha Python is slightly different.

 :::

 ## 2. Configuring Iroha 2

-Unlike `iroha_client_cli` finding the configuration file in a scripting language is the responsibility of the person writing the script.
-The easiest method is to de-serialise a dictionary type from the provided `config.json` .
+Unlike `iroha_client_cli`, finding the configuration file in a scripting language is the responsibility of the person writing the script.
+The easiest method is to de-serialise a dictionary type from the provided `config.json`.

 This is an example of how you could do that in Python: